brainy-bug/HNG9_Task1/README.md

 ## [View Task](https://yinkalinktree.netlify.app/)

-A page like Linktree that allows a person show their personal profile and link to various digital things that they sell.
+## About - A page like Linktree that allows a person show their personal profile and link to various digital things that they sell.
 Details below.

 ## The profile section